 Remember tasks will be set to demonstrate both leadership and working as a team player on the day.
 Think about how you can demonstrate both on the day.
 Take charge, when you need to but remember to consider everyone’s opinions.

-Now you know what to expect from the application process, discover where a graduate scheme in technology IT and software development could take you.
+Now you know what to expect from the application process, browse graduate jobs in technology IT and software development.
+Take the first step towards your career.